 Set aside time to discuss your goals and progress.
 Make sure they are clearly defined so that your accountability partner understands what you’re trying to accomplish as well as you do.

-Finally, schedule regular appointments to check in — via email, phone, teleconference or in person (with social distancing of course).
-Scheduling in advance insures appointments are not forgotten.
+Finally, schedule regular appointments to check-in via email, phone, or teleconference.
+Scheduling in advance ensures appointments are not forgotten.
 It also gives you self-imposed deadlines to work toward – something my clients find valuable.